Migration and modernization: Common questions

 How does agentless migration work?

-The Migration and modernization tool provides agentless replication options for the migration of VMware virtual machines and Hyper-V virtual machines running Windows or Linux.
-The tool also provides another agent-based replication option for Windows and Linux servers that can be used to migrate physical servers, and x86/x64 virtual machines on VMware, Hyper-V, AWS, GCP, etc. The agent-based replication option requires the installation of agent software on the server/virtual machine that’s being migrated, whereas in the agentless option no software needs to be installed on the virtual machines themselves, thus offering more convenience and simplicity over the agent-based replication option.
+The Migration and modernization tool provides agentless replication options for the migration of VMware and Hyper-V VMs running Windows or Linux.
+The tool provides another agent-based replication option for Windows and Linux servers.
+This other option can be used to migrate physical servers and x86/x64 VMs on providers like VMware, Hyper-V, AWS, and GCP.

-The agentless replication option works by using mechanisms provided by the virtualization provider (VMware, Hyper-V).
-In the case of VMware virtual machines, the agentless replication mechanism uses VMware snapshots and VMware changed block tracking technology to replicate data from virtual machine disks.
-This mechanism is similar to the one used by many backup products.
-In the case of Hyper-V virtual machines, the agentless replication mechanism uses VM snapshots and the change tracking capability of the Hyper-V replica to replicate data from virtual machine disks.
+The agentless replication option uses mechanisms provided by the virtualization provider (VMware or Hyper-V).
+For VMware VMs, the agentless replication mechanism uses VMware snapshots and VMware changed-block tracking technology to replicate data from VM disks.
+Many backup products use a similar mechanism.
+For Hyper-V VMs, the agentless replication mechanism uses VM snapshots and the change-tracking capability of the Hyper-V replica to replicate data from VM disks.

-When you perform the migrate operation on a replicating virtual machine, you've the option to shut down the on-premises virtual machine, and perform one final incremental replication to ensure zero data loss.
-On performing the migration, the replica managed disks corresponding to the virtual machine are used to create the virtual machine in Azure.
+When you perform the Migrate operation on a replicating VM, you can shut down the on-premises VM and perform one final incremental replication to ensure zero data loss.
+When the replication is performed, the replica-managed disks that correspond to the VM are used to create the VM in Azure.

-To get started, refer the VMware agentless migration and Hyper-V agentless migration tutorials.
+To get started, refer to the VMware agentless migration and Hyper-V agentless migration tutorials.

 How do I gauge the bandwidth requirement for my migrations?

-Bandwidth for replication of data to Azure depends on a range of factors and is a function of how fast the on-premises Azure Migrate appliance can read and replicate the data to Azure.
+A range of factors can affect the amount of bandwidth that you need to replicate data to Azure.
+The bandwidth requirement depends on how fast the on-premises Azure Migrate appliance can read and replicate the data to Azure.
 Replication has two phases: initial replication and delta replication.

-How do I throttle replication in using Azure Migrate appliance for agentless VMware replication?
+How do I throttle replication when using the Azure Migrate appliance for agentless VMware replication?

-You can throttle using NetQosPolicy.
-Note that this throttling is applicable only to the outbound connections from the Azure Migrate appliance.
-For example:
+You can throttle by using NetQosPolicy.
+This throttling method applies to only the outbound connections from the Azure Migrate appliance.

-The AppNamePrefix to use in the NetQosPolicy is "GatewayWindowsService.exe".
+For example, the AppNamePrefix value to use in NetQosPolicy is GatewayWindowsService.exe.
 You could create a policy on the Azure Migrate appliance to throttle replication traffic from the appliance by creating a policy such as this one:

 New-NetQosPolicy -Name "ThrottleReplication" -AppPathNameMatchCondition "GatewayWindowsService.exe" -ThrottleRateActionBitsPerSecond 1MB

-In order to increase and decrease replication bandwidth based on a schedule, you can leverage Windows scheduled task to scale the bandwidth as needed.
-One task will be used to decrease the bandwidth, and another task will be used to increase the bandwidth.
-Note: You need to create the NetQosPolicy, outlined above, prior to executing the commands below.
+To increase and decrease replication bandwidth based on a schedule, you can use Windows scheduled tasks to scale the bandwidth as needed.
+One task decreases the bandwidth, and another task increases the bandwidth.

-#Replace with an account part of the local Administrators group
+#Replace with an account that's part of the local Administrators group

 $User = "localVmName\userName"